 Sound waves traveling in the sound channel follow many different paths.
 When the sound source and receiver are located at the depth of the sound speed minimum, called the SOFAR or sound channel axis, sound waves travel nearly straight down the axis and cycle above and below the axis, almost reaching both the surface and bottom.

 Although sound travels away from a sound source in all directions, only sound traveling away from a source on paths that leave the source at specific angles will reach a receiver at a specific location.
 The sound waves traveling on these different paths have slightly different travel times.
 A single explosive source will therefore be heard as a number of separate arrivals, leading to the characteristic signature of a SOFAR transmission building up to its climax:

-bump bump bump bump bump bump
+bump bump bump bump

 The final pulse of sound is typically the loudest and comes from the sound wave that travels nearly on the sound channel axis.
 Although this sound wave travels the shortest distance, it travels in the region near the sound speed minimum where the sound speed is lowest.

 The paths that sound will take for a source near the ocean surface are quite different.
 If the deep sound channel extends up to the surface, rays that depart from the source nearly horizontally will not hit the ocean surface or seafloor.
 Sounds that travel on these paths can be detected at long ranges, just as is true for sounds traveling away from a deep source that do not interact with the ocean surface or seafloor.
 Sound paths from a source near the surface come together, or converge, creating regions of higher sound pressure at about the same depth as the source every 50-60 km away from it.
-These regions of higher sound pressure are called convergence zone.
-In between the convergence zones, there are regions of lower sound pressure called shadow zone.
+These regions of higher sound pressure are called convergence zones.
+In between the convergence zones, there are regions of lower sound pressure called shadow zones.